Havoc Demon Hunter PvP Rotation and Playstyle — Midnight Pre-Patch (12.0.1)

 Darkness where

-they are could keep them alive.
-This is even stronger if you have taken the
+they are could help keep them alive.

 Macros